ansys/pysimai/doc/source/user_guide/best_practices.rst

 Alternatively, you can try to access the object's data, in which case the SimAI client automatically waits for the data to be ready if needed.
-Because of this behavior, when running a large number of computations, you should send all the requests before accessing any of the data.
+Because of this behavior, when running a large number of computations, you should send all requests before accessing any of the data.

-This example requests the predictions and postprocessings sequentially, which requires waiting for the data to be available and used before the next one can be requested.
+This example requests the predictions and postprocessings sequentially, which requires waiting for the data to be available and used before requesting the next one.

 .. code-block:: python
    :name: sequential-way